Nordic–Baltic workshop on the prevention of child maltreatment: strengthening intersectoral working

 Member States adopted “Investing in children: the European child maltreatment prevention action plan”, which calls for a 20% reduction in child maltreatment by 2020.
 Among the Sustainable Development Goals adopted by governments, target 16.2 seeks to end all forms of violence against children by 2030.
 These European and global policies call for an intersectoral and whole-of-society response to end violence against children.
 This is in line with Health 2020, the European policy for health and well-being, which highlights the importance of a whole-of-society approach to reduce inequities.

 To this end, WHO/Europe, the Nordic Council of Ministers and Latvia’s Ministry of Health and Ministry of Welfare have jointly organized a Nordic–Baltic workshop on the prevention of children maltreatment.
-It will take place on 1–2 June 2017 in Riga, Latvia.
+It took place on 1–2 June 2017 in Riga, Latvia.

-The workshop will bring together about 80 experts and stakeholders from key sectors, including policy-makers, professionals and activists from the Baltic and Nordic countries.
-Its aim is to promote the exchange of expertise in the intersectoral response to the prevention of violence against children.
+The workshop brought together about 80 experts and stakeholders from key sectors, including policy-makers, professionals and activists from the Baltic and Nordic countries.
+Its aim was to promote the exchange of expertise in the intersectoral response to the prevention of violence against children.

-A series of keynote presentations, small-group work sessions, videos and panel discussions covering a range of prevention programmes will provide opportunities to meet the following key objectives:
+A series of keynote presentations, small-group work sessions, videos and panel discussions covering a range of prevention programmes provided opportunities to meet the following key objectives:

 - to discuss the role of the health, welfare, education and justice sectors in an intersectoral response to preventing violence against children, and how this could apply to the Latvian context and that of other Baltic countries;